MurotovichSh/FastApi-referral-system/README.md

 # FastApi-referral-system

 This project is a FastAPI-based web application that provides endpoints for user authentication, user registration, referral code generation, referral code deletion, and retrieval of referral information.
+The application uses PostgreSQL as its database backend to store information about users, referral codes, and related data.
 It also includes functionality for in-memory caching generated referral codes and deleting expired referral codes.

 # Features
  * Referral Code Expiry